 *Arthur Mitchell was born on this date in 1934.
 He was a Black dancer, choreographer, and director of the Dance Theater of Harlem.

-Mitchell choreographed a number of ballets for the Dance Theater of Harlem.
+Mitchell choreographed several ballets for the Dance Theater of Harlem.
 In 1973 Arthur Mitchell and his company presented the prize-winning television special Rythmetron, choreographed by Mitchell himself in 1968.
-After two European tours and three National tours the company had their first full season in New York in 1974.
-In 1981 Dance Theater of Harlem performed at Covent Garden and in 1982 had their first season at the Metropolitan Opera, Lincoln Center, in New York.
-Mitchell's 1984 Creole Giselle, set in 19th century Louisiana where Giselle is the favorite mistress of the plantation owner, was the first American ballet to win England's Laurence Olivier Award for best new dance production.
+After two European and three National tours, the company had its first full season in New York in 1974.
+In 1981 Dance Theater of Harlem performed at Covent Garden, and in 1982 had its first season at the Metropolitan Opera, Lincoln Center, in New York.
+Mitchell's 1984 Creole Giselle, set in 19th century Louisiana, where Giselle is the favorite mistress of the plantation owner, was the first American ballet to win England's Laurence Olivier Award for best new dance production.

-In 2006, President Bush hosted a White House performance by and social dinner honoring the School of the Dance Theater of Harlem and it's resident company.
-He also honored the outreach programs that the school has which give the opportunity to study dance to children all over the world.
+In 2006, President Bush hosted a White House performance and social dinner honoring the School of the Dance Theater of Harlem, and it's a resident company.
+He also honored the outreach programs that the school has, which allow studying dance to children all over the world.

 The Dance Theater of Harlem,